 Much like cows and sheep, chickens were also herded on foot.
 It was not uncommon to see large flocks of the birds being walked from village to village.

 Perhaps no animal was more self-sufficient and adaptable than the highly-popular cottage pig.
-At the Museum, our Crofter’s Cottage shows an example of a Tudor dwelling which the inhabitants shared with their livestock.
+At the Museum, our Crofter’s Cottage shows an example of a Tudor dwelling which the inhabitants would have shared with their livestock.
 Some cottage pigs would have been brought into the home at night and the family would have benefitted from their warmth.

 A Crofter’s Cottage at Ryedale Folk Museum